DanCCroft/LSC-Serial-Parser/README.md

 ## Troubleshooting
 - No data received: Check serial port path with `ls /dev/serial/by-id/`
-- SNC run not captured: Confirm BKG_HEADER and SNC_TERMINATOR
-  match your instrument's exact output using xxd on a captured file
+- SNC run not captured: Use the command xxd command in a terminal followed by the file name to inspect raw output and confirm that spacing, line endings, and terminator strings match the expected values.
-- Wrong user permissions: Ensure service runs as the same user that owns the output directories
+- Wrong user permissions: Ensure service runs as the same user that owns the output directories.
 - In rare cases, multiple runs (e.g., SNC followed by SAMPLE) may be captured into a single file if a previous capture is not fully processed before new activity begins.
 This condition can be detected (e.g. via processing anomolies)